Cryptocurrency Is A Hideous Monstrosity Made Out Of Computers And Greed That Is About To Devour The World

 You may have noticed that the young men bearing bar charts who are solving the world’s problems with these magic blockchains seem to be much, much, much wealthier than even the wealthiest of mobsters.
 This is not an accident.

-The game of buying and selling Bitcoin or any other coin involves a line that goes up and down.
+The game of buying and selling bitcoins or any other coins involves a line that goes up and down.
 Sometimes it goes up, sometimes it goes down.
 Sometimes this line is decorated with red and green bars called “candles” and sometimes it is decorated with more lines and occasionally even with triangles or circles.
 You can bet on the line going up or down.
 It doesn’t really matter.
 Because as you play this game a battery of cheating, psychological abuse, and deception will be unleashed upon you to ensure that you will almost always end up losing.
 The game looks like you might expect a stock market or similar locus of exchange of value might look — there are things that look like order books, things that look like clearing transactions, and all the bells and whistles associated with that sort of activity.
 But Nasdaq estimated that more than 90% of the numbers you see on these screens that resemble stock trading are made up out of thin air as recently as December 2021.
 And not made up at random.
 They are put there to send the fear of losing money down the back of your neck, to show you possibilities, ask you to 2x, 10x, even 100x your bets!
 And then ram poverty right back down your fucking throat.

-The chart above shows you a full month of price data for Bitcoin as traded on Binance.
+The chart above shows you a full month of price data for bitcoin as traded on Binance.
 Dates are on the horizontal axis and dollar values are on the vertical axis.
 Perhaps you may notice that the price seems, shall we say, remarkably stable for a thing that is supposed to go up and down in value in order to enable you to gamble upon the change in that “value”.
 If you have studied economics, I apologize; that must have been rough.
 But if you did, you may know that that a price chart like this tells you pretty clearly the actual market price wants to be.. somewhere below where it is, and yet something is keeping the price locked at or around $30,000 all the way from May 10th to June 8th.

 THE COURSE OF EVENTS DURING THE CRYPTOCALYPSE